 Think about every single thing you might need from an app.
 You’ll find it all in MindMate.

 In the "My Life" section you will be able to access all of your personal information that you might need in the app’s "Getting to Know Me" section.

 This section is especially helpful when a person with Alzheimer’s needs to leave their home to go into hospital or a care home.
 At the touch of a button, you can show your new caregivers lots of the things you would like them to know about you.

 There is a tools section where you’ll find the "My Story" timeline tool, along with helpful, customizable reminders to eat, shower, brush your teeth, take your medication and more.
 Anything you need reminding of really!

 MindMate even has nutrition advice and physical exercises for a healthier lifestyle, which will keep you both mentally and physically well.
 There are also games to keep your mind agile, music for relaxation and a lot more.

 My House of Memories

 My House of Memories is a free app where you can explore objects from the past and share memories with loved ones.
-It can be used by anyone, but has been designed with people living with Alzheimer’s and their carers in mind.
+It can be used by anyone, but has been designed with people living with Alzheimer’s and their caregivers in mind.

 This app has been designed by National Museums Liverpool and it lets you browse through objects from across the decades, brought to life by multimedia.
 You can reminisce together about a range of everyday objects, from school life to sport.